jitendra-1404/12th_project/README.md

-"# 12th class project"
-uses of random , tkinter and pygame module
+12th class project (uses of random , tkinter and pygame module)